phillipsharring/Satis-Server/README.md

 ### HTACCESS

-Copy the file `public/dist/htaccess.dist` file to `public/dist/.htaccess`.
-Then, edit the `.htaccess` file in `public/dist` to have the correct path to the `.htpasswd` file you created above.
+Copy the `htaccess.dist` file in `public/dist` to `public/dist/.htaccess`.
+Then, edit the `.htaccess` to have the correct path to the `.htpasswd` file you created above.

 ```bash
 $ cd public/dist